 ))

-A better representation looks quite similar to the improved OCaml code above:
+A better representation looks quite similar to the improved Ocaml code above:

 (define-record-type Connecting